-- (a) The Integrity Commissioner may report to the Board of Trustees that a specific complaint is not within the jurisdiction of the Integrity Commissioner, but shall not disclose information that could identify the complainant. - (b) The Integrity Commissioner shall report annually to the Board of Trustees on complaints not within the jurisdiction of the Integrity Commissioner, but shall not disclose information that could identify a person concerned. - (c) Other than in exceptional circumstances, the Integrity Commissioner will not report to the Board of Trustees on any complaint described in subsection 6.3 except as part of an annual or other periodic report.
+- a) The Integrity Commissioner may report to the Board of Trustees that a specific complaint is not within the jurisdiction of the Integrity Commissioner. - b) The Integrity Commissioner shall report annually to the Board of Trustees on complaints not within the jurisdiction of the Integrity Commissioner, but shall not disclose information that could identify a person concerned.